Green Shirt Day

 He then made the wise and necessary decision to share his choice with his parents.
 These two acts allowed his parents (father) Toby and (mother) Bernadine to make the heart-wrenching decision to allow Logan’s organs to be used for transplantation and research.
 Through his kindness and their willingness to support Logan’s wishes six of his organs were donated to those in need with the remainder to be used in vital research.

 In part due to what has now being called “The Logan Boulet Effect” thousands of Canadians who might not otherwise have done so were deeply touched by his generosity and are now registered organ donors.
-This essential countrywide awareness is the focus of the Green Shirt Day campaign that will take place on Parliament Hill in Ottawa on April 3rd and in many schools on April 8th.
+This essential countrywide awareness is the focus of the Green Shirt Day campaign.

 Just as with each year new green shoots appear in spring from what appears a dormant earth Logan’s act of giving will continue to be a source of inspiration for organ donation for many years to come.
 The terrible loss of this wonderful, young man can only be borne when thought of in light of this hopeful future where organ donation is seen as the gift it truly is; the miracle of a second chance.